Raphaël Eyongo

-Raphaël Eyongo (born 21 May 2003) is a Dutch professional footballer who plays as a forward for Excelsior.
+Raphaël Eyongo (born 21 May 2003) is a Dutch professional footballer who plays as a forward for Belgian Challenger Pro League club Olympic Charleroi on loan from RAAL La Louvière.

 Professional career

 Eyongo is a youth product of Feyenoord and NAC Breda, before moving to the youth academy of Excelsior at the age of 13.
 He made his professional debut with Excelsior as a late substitute in a 4–2 KNVB Cup loss to Groningen on 15 December 2021.
 On 13 November 2022, he signed his first professional contract with the club for a 1+1year option.
+At the beginning of the 2023/2024 season, Eyongo struggled with an ankle injury, after his recovery he played for the Under-21 team of Excelsior.
+In July 2024, he made a free transfer from Excelsior to RAAL La Louvière.

 Personal life

 Born in the Netherlands, Eyongo is of Congolese (DR) descent.